VictorTirado/Research-Licenses/README.md

 -	Distribution of the license
 -	The license must not be specific to a product
 -	The license must not restrict other software
--	The license must be technologically neutral:
+-	The license must be technologically neutral
--	The license must not restrict other software

 ### Copyleft